Jonathan Cape (London, UK)

 Size: 4.75″ x 7″

 In 1926, Jonathan Cape reused the name for a series of titles drawn primarily from their back catalog with a general focus on travel and international authors.
 In 1927 the series began to be published in the U.S. by Jonathan Cape & Harrison Smith.
 In 1928 William Heinemann Ltd. joined Cape to co-publish the series, adding new titles from Heinemann’s back catalog.
-Cape issued 218 titles in the initial series and an additional 7 titles as part of the New Travellers’ Library (in 1950).
+Cape issued 218 titles in the initial series and an additional 8 titles as part of the New Travellers’ Library (in 1950 and 1951) for a total of 226 titles in the regular series.
 A few titles, such as e.e. cummings The Enormous Room, were only published by Cape and Smith in the U.S. Heinemann also issued unique titles as part of the series.
 The Travellers’ Library is an interesting example of a global collaboration between three publishers issuing titles in one similarly designed and formatted reprint series.

 Basil Savage.
 1971.
 “Jonathan Cape and the Travellers’ Library.”
 The Private Library (Winter 1971), pp. 165-188.

-A bibliography of the series including first edition date, printings, reprints and total printed is taken from the O’Hare article and is here: “Travellers’ Library Complete Bibliography.”
+A bibliography of the series including first edition date, printings, reprints and totals printed is taken from the O’Hare article and is here: “Travellers’ Library Complete Bibliography.”

 See the end of this entry for a full list of authors/titles/dates.

-Jonathan Cape worked for Duckworth in the 1910s and set out on his own in 1920, raising funds by selling cheap paperback reprints of the scandalous romanic novels of Elinor Glyn (published by Duckworth, but they were not interested in issuing cheap reprints).
+Jonathan Cape worked for Duckworth in the 1910s and set out on his own in 1920, raising funds by selling cheap paperback reprints of the scandalous romantic novels of Elinor Glyn (published by Duckworth, but they were not interested in issuing cheap reprints).
 With the money raised from that venture, Cape started his own firm and began assembling a collection of authors including T.E.
 Lawrence, H.G.
-Wells, Samuel Butler, James Joyce and U.S. authors such as Sinclair Lewis, Ernest Hemingway, Eugene O’Neill, H L Mencken, Robert Frost, Ernest Hemingway and Margaret Mead.
+Wells, Samuel Butler, James Joyce and U.S. authors such as Sinclair Lewis, Ernest Hemingway, Eugene O’Neill, HL Mencken, Robert Frost, Ernest Hemingway, and Margaret Mead.

-When first issued The Travellers’ Library was praised for the high quality of the series books, both design and production.
-Jacket and book design changed very little until the jackets were redesigned in 1934.
+When first issued The Travellers’ Library was praised for the high quality of the series books, both design, and production.
+The jacket and book design changed very little until the jackets were redesigned in 1934.

 Machen’s Dog and Duck (First Travellers’ Library edition, 1926) is an early issue in the series.
 The first 22 titles in the series are listed on the rear of the jacket.